Jackknife Truck Accidents

 If you’ve been injured in a jackknife truck accident, contact our experienced truck accident attorneys for a free consultation today.
-We never collect a fee unless we win your case.
+We will use our full scope of resources and knowledge to expertly evaluate and represent your case and will never collect a fee unless we win on your behalf.

 The physics behind these accidents is both terrifying and straightforward.
 When a truck driver brakes suddenly, the momentum of the heavy trailer can continue pushing forward while the cab slows down.
 If the trailer’s wheels lose traction with the road surface, the trailer begins sliding sideways.
 Once this process begins, the massive weight of the trailer creates a pendulum effect that’s nearly impossible to correct.
 The trailer can sweep across multiple lanes of traffic in seconds, colliding with anything in its path.